Skip to main content

 Need Assistance with a State Criminal Statute of Limitations?
 Contact a Lawyer

 A statute of limitations can be crucial for securing the freedom of a criminal defendant.
-However, these matters are sometimes complicated.
-If you have been accused of a crime and believe that prosecutors waited too long to bring charges, you may wish to speak with an experienced defense attorney.
+If you have been accused of a crime and believe that prosecutors filed the criminal case after the expiration of the statute of limitations, you should consult with an attorney for legal advice.

 Contact a qualified criminal defense lawyer near you to learn more.